Browplasty (Brow Lift) Sydney

 • Removal of excess eyelid skin that may be contributing to dermatochalasis and changes in eyelid contour.

-What to expect from Browplasty Surgery
+What to Expect from Browplasty Surgery

 The procedure is usually performed under general anaesthesia or local anaesthesia with sedation, depending on the surgical plan.
 The technique used will be determined based on your anatomy and clinical needs.